 It’s Christmas time!
 Time for family, food and fun.
 You don’t want to miss a minute of capturing all of the festivities.

-Blow up your social media (especially Instagram) and your blog with fun, festive pictures.
+Blow up your social media (especially Instagram) with fun, festive pictures.

 Today, I wanted to give you some ideas of how you can boost your holiday photos and make them shine.
 These will be pictures you will cherish for years to come.